learn-co-curriculum/mutability-quiz/README.md

 ## Objectives

-1. Strengthen your understanding of method scopes
+1. Strengthen your understanding of method scopes.
-2. Strengthen your understanding of mutability in Ruby
+2. Strengthen your understanding of mutability in Ruby.

 ???